sharik709/task-runner/readme.md

 # Install from PyPI
 pip install task-runner

-# Or install with all optional dependencies
+# For development, install with all dev dependencies
-pip install "task-runner[all]"
+pip install "task-runner[dev]"
 ```

 ## Quick Start